 If the Principal or Responsible Official is a certified or licensed professional, such as an attorney, CPA, or enrolled agent, they must provide their current professional status information.

-All other applicants must provide a fingerprint card, which can be arranged by calling the IRS toll-free at 866-255-0654.
-If you need to be fingerprinted, work with a trained professional.
+All other applicants must provide a fingerprint card, which they can arrange by calling the IRS toll-free at 866-255-0654.
+Work with a trained professional if you need to get fingerprinted.
 There are commercial services, but your local police station will likely provide this service for a modest fee.
-Then mail the signed and completed card to the IRS.
+Then, mail the signed and completed card to the IRS.

 3. Pass a suitability check.
 After you submit your application and related documents, the IRS will conduct a suitability check on the firm and each person listed on your application as either a Principal or Responsible Official.
-This may include: a credit check; a tax compliance check; a criminal background check; and a check for prior non-compliance with IRS e-file requirements.
+This process may include a credit check, a tax compliance check, a criminal background check, and a check for prior non-compliance with IRS e-file requirements.
 Once approved, you will receive an acceptance letter from the IRS with your EFIN.

 How long does it take to become a tax preparer?

-The simplest answer to this is: in the time it takes to apply for and receive a PTIN and an EFIN.
+The simplest answer to this is the time it takes to apply for and receive a PTIN and an EFIN.

-However, how long it takes to become a seasoned tax preparer is perhaps the more correct question to ask, as the ability to make money and build a career is dependent upon a certain amount of experience and skill.
+However, how long it takes to become a seasoned tax preparer is perhaps the correct question to ask, as the ability to make money and build a career depends upon a certain amount of experience and skill.

 In most cases, it takes about two seasons to learn the basics of tax preparation.
-Whether you plan on starting at a firm or becoming a sole practitioner, the career progression looks similar.
-In the first year, most new preparers will focus on raw data entry.
+Whether you plan to start at a firm or become a sole practitioner, the career progression looks similar.
+Most new preparers will focus on raw data entry in the first year.
 The second year brings a little more autonomy.
-By the third year, you’re armed with the necessary experience and skills to work as a full-fledged staff preparer.
+By the third year, you’ll have the necessary experience and skills to work as a full-fledged staff preparer.

 After the initial period of seasoning, it takes about five years to learn the nuances and niche areas of your clients and your practice.
 In that time, you gain expertise that differentiates you as a tax preparer and allows you to set yourself apart in the market.